KenKundert/kodi-control/README.rst

 Before using *Kodi Control* you must first enable the JSONRPC over HTTP interface.
 To do so, open *Kodi* and navigate to *Settings*→*Services*→*Control* and enable "Allow remote control via HTTP".
 While there you can add a username and password if desired.
+Do not enable SSL.

 You can run *Kodi Control* on a different from the one that runs *Kodi*, you just need to give the hostname for the machine that is running *Kodi*, and of